Terron Schaefer

-Terron Schaefer is the former acting Executive Vice President and Chief Creative Officer for Saks Fifth Avenue.
+Terron Schaefer was the former acting Executive Vice President and Chief Creative Officer for Saks Fifth Avenue.
 Before becoming a part of the Saks team, he was the Senior Vice President of marketing for Warner Bros.
 Worldwide.
 Schaefer is no longer a buyer representing Saks Fifth Avenue on NBC's Fashion Star, seasons 1 and 2.

+He died on October 26, 2024.